Skparab1/pong/README.md

 # Pong
 Replicating the video game pong in Python, except with a one-control interface, like flappy bird. the user's paddle will automatically move down, and the user can press control+c to move it up.
 Works very well, inculding automated computer paddle moving.
+Autoplay mode is now active!
+For entertainment, type autoplay as the name and watch the computer play against itself.
 # Pong demo
 ![](pong_demo_2.gif)
 # What works so far